facebook/lexical/packages/lexical-website/docs/react/faq.md

 When hooks are used correctly, there are no known issues with React StrictMode and Lexical.
-The first thing you should do is go through React's documentation to make sure that your use of `useEffect` or other hooks is generally correct.
+The first thing you should do is go through React's documentation to make sure that your usage of `useEffect` and other hooks follow React's conventions and guidelines.
 This is a great place to start:
 [My Effect runs twice when the component mounts](https://react.dev/reference/react/useEffect#my-effect-runs-twice-when-the-component-mounts)

 Some Lexical-specific concerns (which are consequences of React's